Shared Research Facilities and Equipment

 Morehead City

-The Marine Magnetic Resonance Facility houses a 4.7 T 40 cm bore horizontal magnet.
-The flexibility of the instrument allows scientists to study questions ranging from how sea food spoils, to how toxins, drugs or even environmental stressors affect the physiology and biochemistry of marine animals.
+The Marine Magnetic Resonance Facility houses a 600 mhz vertical magnet.
+The flexibility of the instrument allows scientists to study questions ranging from how sea food spoils, to how toxins, drugs or environmental stressors affect the physiology and biochemistry of marine animals.

 More information/services: